datrip/wolt-qa-project/manual_tests/test_cases/3.2_Restaurant_Search_and_Filtering/TC-RS-004_Filter_Venue.md

 **Expected Results**:

 - **Step 1**:
-  - User is successfully logged in, with their name or initials displayed.
+  - User is successfully logged in, with their initials displayed on the top right corner.

 - **Step 2**:
   - Relevant search results for **"ramen"** appear below the search bar.